bloomfire/bf-zendesk/README.md

 * For things to work correctly end-to-end, it's important to follow the development steps in the order listed above.
 * Sometimes - especially after the computer returns from sleep mode - the page under development in the browser may stop responding to code updates.
 If this happens, first try closing and reopening Chrome.
 If that doesn't work, you'll need to stop everything and restart from step 1 above.

+## TODO

+* Split `webpack.config.js` into development and production configurations.
+Currently, the configuration is production-optimized, which significantly reduces bundle size but creates slow incremental builds during development.
+* Add tests.
+* Refactor and simplify/modularize code where necessary.